turingschool/mod-0-curriculum/session1/data-types-fe.md

 - Array
 - Object (EXTENSION)

-Before we get into specific syntax examples, we need to get a better understanding of the data types we will encounter in Ruby.
+Before we get into specific syntax examples, we need to get a better understanding of the data types we will encounter in Javascript.

 ### Breakouts - Research x Teachout
 To start building on our Googling skills we learned earlier, we are going to break out into small groups to research AND present on a specific data type.